Indonesian stir-fried vegetables (Oseng oseng sayuran)

 Heat the oil in a large wok and add the onions and garlic.
 Fry on low heat for 3-4 minutes till the onions are very soft but have not taken on any colour.

-Drain the potatoes in a colander and press down to get rid of any water.
-Add to the wok and cook on high for 4 minutes till the potatoes are half-cooked.
+Drain the potatoes in a colander and press down to remove any water.
+Add to the wok and cook on high for 4 minutes until the potatoes are half-cooked.

-Add the ground coriander, and chilli powder, and toss well.
-Add the soy sauce, tomato purèe and salt and mix in well.
-Cook for 5-7 minutes with the lid on a medium flame till the potatoes are almost fully done and the sauce is thickened.
+Add the ground coriander and chilli powder and toss well.
+Add the soy sauce, tomato purèe, and salt and mix in well.
+Cook for 5-7 minutes with the lid on a medium flame until the potatoes are almost fully done and the sauce is thickened.

 Add the water and bring to a boil.
-Add the rest of the vegetables and mix in well. cook for 3-4 minutes till the papers start to get soft.
-Take off the heat and turn it into a bowl.
+Add the rest of the vegetables and mix in well.
+Cook for 3-4 minutes till the peppers start to get soft.
+Please take off the heat and turn it into a bowl.
 Garnish with Thai basil and serve immediately.